brkho/eo-converter/README.md

 ## Usage
 ./eo-converter input_mesh output_path input_map_matcher space_separated_list_of_map_types

-where valid map types are: albedo, specular, gloss, normal, and ior.
+where valid map types are: albedo, specular, gloss, normal, ior, and ao.
 For example, `./eo-converter lamp.fbx lamp.eo assets/lamp_*.png albedo, specular, gloss, normal` which will create lamp.eo using the geometry found in lamp.fbx.
 The materials will use the imput map matcher, substituting strings like 'albedo', 'specular', and 'gloss' for the wildcard character * in the input map matcher.
 In this case, we will use materials corresponding to assets/lamp_albedo.png, assets/lamp_gloss.png, etc.

 ## Dependencies
 This project depends on: